Great companies are built on camera

-Actionworks: Consultancy building entrepreneurship programs for Apple, the U.S. Department of State, the University of Texas, and dozens more.
+Actionworks: Education company that builds entrepreneurship and innovation programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.
+Building with AI since 2019.

-Previously: 3 Day Startup: 10-year CEO journey scaling an education company to 50 countries.
+(Previously) 3 Day Startup: 10-year CEO journey scaling an entrepreneurship bootcamp to 50 countries.

 Personal

-- My partner and I (and her ridiculous cats) split our time between Austin, TX and Savannah, GA
+- My fiancé and I (and her ridiculous cats) split our time between Austin, TX and Savannah, GA

-- Interests: Formula 1, Mexican food, Alvvays, coffee, Nolan films, cognitive scientist Donald Hoffman’s theory of reality
+- Interests: LLMs, Formula 1, Mexican food, Alvvays, Nolan films, cognitive scientist Donald Hoffman’s theory of reality, Longhorn football

-- I write a newsletter with stories and tips on video, entrepreneurship, and shooting your shot
+- I’m 5 years deep into writing a from-the-trenches newsletter of stories and tips on entrepreneurship, AI, and video

 - I’ve had a hell of a lot easier time building companies than figuring out vulnerability; that came with Personal Boards of Directors